9 Common Questions When Planning a Trip to China

 3. What are China’s visa policies and required documents?

 Though US citizens don’t need a visa to enter many countries, you will need to get one to enter China.
 Visas to China are issued by the Chinese embassy or consulate-general serving your area.
 You can work with the embassy or a Chinese consulate directly if you don’t mind the bureaucracy.
 Otherwise, you can always ask someone to navigate this for you.
-For example, you can have a travel agent or a special visa agent in a major city near you manage the process for you.
-You will need to pay for the visa (typically under $100) and the special visa agent as well.

 You can also check China’s visa-free transit policies for certain cities and regions.